-Based on the currently available data, sotatercept added on to stable dual or triple background therapy appears to improve clinical outcomes for patients with PAH with a favorable side effect profile and less burdensome delivery system than many other current PAH treatments.
-However,
+Based on the currently available data, treatment with sotatercept added to background therapy can improve clinical outcomes for patients with PAH, with relatively few harms.
+Additionally, the subcutaneous delivery system is less burdensome than many other PAH treatments, particularly

-Table 3.5.
+Table 3.6.
 Evidence Ratings